Written by: Felicity Flores

 Source: Genius club

-Furthermore, Hirata was awarded the prestigious New Horizon in Physics Breakthrough Prize for understanding the formation of the primordial galaxies in the universe and applying the most powerful tools of precision cosmology in 2018.
+Furthermore, Hirata was awarded the prestigious New Horizons in Physics Breakthrough Prize in 2018 for understanding the formation of primordial galaxies in the universe and applying the most powerful tools of precision cosmology

 Currently, Hirata is a professor at Ohio State University’s Center for Cosmology and AstroParticle Physics.